Frequently Asked Questions.

 -An initial 1.5- 2 hour traditional talk therapy appointment aimed at understanding your difficulties, and identifying the root of your challenges and the best path forward (aka going for the roots, connecting the dots, and developing your customized roadmap to resolve what keeps you stuck).

 -Booking your one, two, or three day EMDR Intensive Experience.

 While EMDR intensives might be new to the Calgary community, they’ve been around the globe for several years.
 I’m excited to bring this offering to the community because why wait months, years, or decades when you can feel better and get unstuck NOW!

 *Note- For some people, weekly sessions are more suitable than intensives.

 Can I do individual EMDR sessions as opposed to an EMDR Intensive?

 Yes, absolutely!
 Your healing and growth journey and how you choose to experience is entirely up to you.

 Where do you provide coaching, and how do I get started?

-I provide coaching to clients around the globe.
+I provide coaching to clients globally.
 Coaching sessions occur on Zoom, if you’re not located in Calgary.

-Please book a complimentary call (under book a call) and fill out the application.
+Please book a complimentary call (under the “book a call” website page).
 From there, you and I will meet to discuss your goals and interests in coaching and will determine if we’re the right fit to work together.